 As an example of the overlap between areas of practice, his injunction experience has led to work in a range of areas including restraining an individual from purporting to provide legal services to clients of a firm of solicitors contrary to the Legal Services Act and securing an injunction to prevent a local authority election being held.

 He also undertakes the full range of statutory employment work, including heavy discrimination and whistleblowing claims which often entail multi-week hearings.
 He is also involved in cases which raise novel or difficult points of law, such as whether holiday pay had to include pay for voluntary overtime.
 He has appeared in the EAT and Court of Appeal on numerous occasions in connection with this work, in the widest range of cases such as whistle blowing, age discrimination, associative disability discrimination and members of a tribunal who fall asleep.

 This work frequently has an international element and he has to advise and formulate arguments based on jurisdiction and applicable law, often seeking to avoid courts and tribunals claiming jurisdiction over litigants or persuading the English court to take jurisdiction, as in one case where he secured an injunction in England to restrain action in connection with a team move in the UAE.

 He also undertakes public law cases.
 When on the AG’s A panel, he was involved in high profile cases for the government including the Northern Rock litigation, the challenge to the Legal Aid Agency’s family law tender and the lawfulness of the ‘work for your benefit’ system.

+He has also acted on numerous high profile cases for the Legal Aid Agency and the Bar Standards Board, the latter involving fundamental challenges to the validity of its disciplinary decisions.
 A related area of practice is procurement law.
 He acted in a series of challenges to the awards of contracts by the Legal Aid Agency and has advised local authorities and others.

 What the directories say